tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

     ## $defaultid$example
     ## [1] "echo Hello World! > results/M1.txt"

-However, we are limited to run just one command line or one sample in this example.
-To scale the command line over many samples, a simple solution offered by `systemPipeR` is to provide a `variable` for each of the parameters that we want to run with multiple samples.
+The above example is limited to running only one command-line call, corresponding to one input file, e.g. representing a single experimental sample.
+To scale to many command-line calls, e.g. when processing many input samples, a simple solution offered by `systemPipeR` is to use `variables`, one for each parameter with many inputs.

-Let’s explore the example:
+The following gives a simple example for defining and processing many inputs.

 ``` r
 yml <- yaml::read_yaml(file.path(dir_path, "example.yml"))